SeduceProject/piseduce_doc/_posts/administration/2021-07-27-troubleshooting-manager.md

 ```
 If the local time of the pimaster is less the first timestamp of the deployment in the database (in
 the example, *1627484160*) then the local time of the pimaster is wrong.
 The time of the pimaster
 should be updated when the pimaster is connected to the Internet.
-So, check your network
+So, we check our network
-connectivity or update the pimaster time manually or by using ntp servers.
+connectivity or we update the pimaster time manually.